 One of the best ways to strengthen your new graduate recruitment process is to develop relationships with universities and colleges.
 Use sources like the National Center for Education Statistics to determine which institutions have strong programs in your field, and then reach out to their career centers.
 You may also choose to sponsor campus events, have top executives speak on campus, and attend campus career fairs.

 Forming relationships with administrators and faculty will encourage them to recommend their top graduating students to you.
 Working with career centers or academic programs to set up internships can help create a pipeline of motivated students who just might end up being top performers down the line.

 Gen Z is the most ethnically diverse generation yet, and this includes college graduates.
 Research points toward Gen Z being more values-focused than previous generations.
 But this doesn’t mean that they all have the same values.
 For some graduates work-life balance will outweigh sustainability; for others, a workplace that offers ample opportunity for community engagement may be more appealing than a few extra dollars a week in their paycheck.

-The trick is to be authentic and clearly communicate the values that matter to your organization.
+The trick is to be authentic and communicate the values that matter to your organization.
 Don’t try to pander to theirs.
 Today’s graduates are savvy, and one thing they won’t find appealing is inauthenticity.
-Instead, use platforms like Snapchat to highlight what makes your company special with creative stories about community service projects or sustainability initiatives.
+Instead, use social media platforms to highlight what makes your company special with creative stories about community service projects or sustainability initiatives.

 Get the Tools You Need to Develop a Successful New Graduate Recruitment Process

 Today’s graduates are entering a quickly shifting job market, one that will make it harder than ever for employers to find and attract the right candidates for the right opportunities.
-Monster’s New Grad Hiring Guide can help employers navigate the uncertain road ahead.
+Monster’s New Grad Hiring Guide can help you recruit top talent.